chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 # Climate velocity

-An important factor for the survival of species is how quickly they need to move to adjust to current environmental conditions and keep up with climate changes.
+An essential factor for species’ survival is how quickly they need to move to adjust to current environmental conditions and keep up with climate changes.
 Local climate velocity can be calculated by measuring the rate of change of a specific variable (like temperature) over time and dividing it by the corresponding spatial gradient of that variable within a 3x3 area.
-Areas with low local climate velocities may be good candidates for protection, as they could potentially act as climatic refuges and are often associated with high levels of endemic species.
+Areas with low local climate velocities may be good candidates for protection, as they could act as climatic refuges and are often associated with high levels of endemic species.
 It’s important to note that in deep seafloor environments, like the abyssal plain, the spatial gradient may be small, resulting in high climate velocities.
-In our example, we display the average seafloor gradient-based climate velocity magnitudes from 2041 to 2060.
+Our example displays the average seafloor gradient-based climate velocity magnitudes from 2041 to 2060.

 ``` r
 plot_fun(r=cmip6_2041_2060_voccMeg %>% subset(1:4),